Doileo/Doileo/README.md

 💬 **Let's Chat:** I value open communication!
 Feel free to reach out if you want to discuss anything frontend, exchange ideas, or just have a friendly conversation.

-⚡ **Fun fact:** When I'm not coding, I love capturing the beauty of the sky through photography!
+⚡ **Fun Fact:** When I’m not coding, I love capturing the beauty of the sky through photography.
+It helps me stay grounded and inspires my creativity.

 ## 🛠️ Tech Stack